Frequently Asked Questions

 What results can I expect?

 We have a track record of achieving results for people with dyslexia including children, teenagers and adults.
 Our success comes through working with you (or your parents) about what you are looking to achieve and developing a structured approach to lead to improvements using your strengths and natural learning styles as a foundation.
-We have many Success Stories from past clients which you can learn about here.
+We have many Dyslexia Success Stories from past clients.

 Do you offer a money-back guarantee for your services?